kiuwan/tfs-vsts-extension/overview.md

 The included build tasks will work on Windows, Linux or MacOS Azure DevOps Server (former TFS) agents and Azure DevOps private or hosted Windows, Linux and MacOS agents.

 For Azure DevOps Server and Azure DevOps private agents, you don't need to pre-install the Kiuwan Local Analyzer (KLA).
-The first time you run a Kiuwan task the KLA will be downloaded and installed in the agent tools directory that ran the Kiuwan build task.
+The first time you run a Kiuwan task the KLA will be downloaded and installed in the agent's tools directory (in a Windows host it is typically `C:\agent\_work\_tool`) that ran the Kiuwan build task.
 Next time the same agent runs a Kiuwan task it will use that installation.

-However, if you tighter control, you can download the Kiuwan Local Analyzer (KLA) from your Kiuwan account and pre-install it in the agent machines you want to use.
-Make sure you define the KIUWAN_HOME environment variable pointing to the directory where you installed the KLA (i.e. C:\KiuwanLocalAnalyzer).
+If there are any issues with the KLA installation or you need to remove it to have fresh install in the next task run, go to that directory and just delete the `KiuwanLocalAnalyzer` folder found there.

-If the Agent.TempDirectory and the the Agent.ToolsDirectory variables are not set in your private agents they are set by the build tasks to ${Agent.HomeDirectory}/_temp and ${Agent.ToolsDirectory}/_tools respectively for the tasks to work properly.
+If the Agent.TempDirectory and the the Agent.ToolsDirectory variables are not set in your private agents they are set by the build tasks to `${Agent.HomeDirectory}/_temp` and `${Agent.ToolsDirectory}/_tools` respectively for the tasks to work properly.

-For hosted agents (that are spawned dynamically), the KLA is downloaded and installed every time a Kiuwan task runs.
+For hosted agents (that are provisioned dynamically), the KLA is downloaded and installed every time a Kiuwan task runs.

 ## What you get with the extension ##